 Children who are born in the UK are not necessarily British citizens.
 In 2019, about 39% (421,000) of non-Irish foreign citizens under age 18 were born in the UK (Figure 4).
 This included 46% (314,000) of EU citizens (excluding Irish) under age 18 and 27% for children with a non-EU citizenship (108,000).
 Irish citizens, by contrast to other EU citizens, are considered ‘settled’ from the moment they take up residence in the UK.

-More than a quarter of children under age 18 living in the UK have at least one parent who is born abroad
+In 2019, more than a quarter of children under age 18 living in the UK lived with at least one parent who was born abroad

-At the end of 2019, at least 175,643 non-EEA citizens under age 18 live in families who would be expected to have no recourse to public funds
+At the end of 2021, at least 224,576 non-EEA citizens under age 18 would be expected to have ‘no recourse to public funds’ (NRPF)

-Most children who are non-EEA citizens (citizens from countries other than EU-27, Iceland, Liechtenstein, Norway and Switzerland) and who do not have permanent residency in the UK (ILR) have visas with the ‘No Recourse to Public Funds’ (NRPF) condition attached to their immigration status, which prevents them from accessing most state-funded benefits, tax credits and housing assistance.
-By the end of 2019, there were at least 175,643 children under age 18 in families who would be expected to have NRPF (Table 2).
+Most children who are non-EEA citizens (citizens from countries other than EU-27, Iceland, Liechtenstein, Norway and Switzerland) and who do not have permanent residency in the UK (ILR or settled status) have valid leave to remain with the ‘no recourse to public funds’ (NRPF) condition attached to their immigration status, which prevents them from accessing most state-funded benefits, tax credits and housing assistance.
+By the end of 2021, there were at least 224,576 children under age 18 who would be expected to have NRPF based on their visa status (Table 2).
+In January 2020, this number was 175,643; this increase is mostly explained by the higher number on people coming on work and study visas during 2021, many of whom brought children with them.

 The exact number of eligible children who have not yet applied to the EU Settlement Scheme is unknown

-Children in migrant households are more likely to experience material deprivation (i.e. lacking at least one of the items of the index because their families cannot afford it) than children in households where all family members are UK born (Figure 7).
-Material deprivation is highest among children living in households where all their members are non-EU born; for example, 16% of children in non-EU households don’t have access to a space outdoors to play, while this share is 4% among UK-born households, while 40% of children in households where all members are EU-born don’t have their own bedroom, compared to 10% among UK-born families (Figure 7).
+Children with both foreign-born parents are more likely to experience material deprivation (i.e. lacking at least one of the items of the index because their families cannot afford it) than children in households where all family members are UK born (Figure 7).
+Material deprivation is highest among children living in households where all their members are non-EU born (46% of non-EU households experience some material deprivation).
+For example, 14% of children in non-EU households don’t have access to a space outdoors to play, while this share is 4% among UK-born households.

 The share of population with childcare responsibilities using childcare services is lower among people born in new EU accession countries (12%) or in South Asia and Southeast Asia (11%) than among those born in the UK (20%) or EU-14 countries (28%)

-Among adults with childcare responsibilities, those born in EU-14 countries were most likely to use childcare services (28%) in 2018, while this share was 12% among adults born in post-2004 EU countries, and 11% among those born in South Asia and Southeast Asian countries (Figure 8).
-Differences in childcare services use can be explained by factors such as household composition and economic resources or the number of economically inactive adults within the household, among others.
+The data from childcare use were last collected by the EU-Labour Force Survey in 2018.
+Among adults with childcare responsibilities, those born in EU-14 countries were most likely to use childcare services (28%) in 2018, while this share was 12% among adults born in post-2004 EU countries, and 11% among those born in South Asia and Southeast Asian countries (Figure 9).
+Differences in childcare services use can be explained by factors such as economic resources or the number of economically inactive or unemployed adults in the household, among others.

 Evidence gaps and limitations